franckverrot/terraform-provider-stripe/README.md

 **Example use cases**
 * Create and update resources in a repeatable manner
-* Migrate resources from test mode to live mode
 * Clone resources across multiple Stripe accounts (e.g. different locales or brands)

 ## Requirements